In This Article

 Hair is a such huge part of our identity, whether we choose to grow it out, shave it off, dye it—whatever we're feeling in the moment.
 For some, the fate of our hair doesn't lie in our hands, and while the result may shape our outward identity, it's not necessarily a representation of how we're feeling on the inside.

-Let's bring it back: Though I totally loved my hair as is, the start of a new season gave me the urge to get what I call "The Olivia Munn," or a fun, textured lob.
-I've never cut my hair above my shoulders before, but I was itching for a change and wanted to join the cool club of lob-wearing celebrities and tastemakers who were probably able to get ready in half the time I was.
+Let's bring it back: The start of a new season gave me the urge to get what I call "The Olivia Munn," or a fun, textured lob.
 I impulsively called a salon I was somewhat familiar with, booked the appointment with whichever stylist was available, and watched as long pieces of my dirty-blonde hair fell around me.
 Considering how polarizing of a change this was, I was oddly serene and excited for the end result.

 But when the stylist passed me the mirror to check out my new chop from all angles, I told her how much I loved it, even though I was pretty dissatisfied.
-We've all been in that gray area—how do you balance not hurting the stylist's feelings while staying true to your own?
 I chalked it up to her not styling it the way I wanted to and decided I'd play with it once I got home until it was a bit more Munn-esque.
 Though as I walked home, I caught a glimpse of myself in a store window and started to panic.
 I hated it.

-As the comments and likes started to roll in, I felt validated.
-Co-workers, friends, and family gushed over my new 'do as well, and for the time being, I was living on a high of a completely refreshed look and vibe.
+Initially, I felt validated.
 But as the weeks wore on, I began to fall out of love with my new short hair—hard.
-Instead of taking less time to style it, I found myself running later and later in the mornings trying to get my hair to cooperate just to toss my hands up in the air.
-I even started chewing biotin gummies hoping my hair would grow like a Crissy doll, of course to no avail.
 My only hope of having my length back was to get extensions, something I've never tried before but felt like would act as the perfect Band-Aid for my situation.

 Since I knew I wanted the halo design (no fussing with clips or glue), next up was choosing my color and desired length.
 Instead of using the company's color chart, I sent a picture of the back of my head to a representative (something you can do, too!), and they mailed me 12 inches of my absolute perfect hair match with highlights and all.
 The fishing line is adjustable, so I pulled it until the hair laid just where I wanted it and trimmed the excess wire.
 Once on my head, I styled as I normally would with a curling iron section by section.
 All in, the styling process took about 10 to 15 minutes.
 When I took a final look in the mirror, I instantly felt a huge jolt of confidence—like I was myself again.

 As far as care goes, the brand recommends you only wash them when necessary, or every two to four months.
-Admittedly, I've had mine for a little over two months and haven't washed them yet, and they're still fresh as a daisy.
-I don't wear them every day, though, so I'm sure if they saw more daylight, I'd have given them a rinse.
+Admittedly, even after over two months without washing them, mine remained fresh as a daisy.
+I didn't wear them every day, though, so I'm sure if they saw more daylight, I'd have given them a rinse.
 When you do clean them, it's recommended to use a sulfate-free shampoo and a hydrating conditioner, and then hang them dry or lay them flat on a towel.

 Styling products are actually discouraged from being used directly on the extensions, though I've found that they hold a curl incredibly well, so I don't even need to use hair spray.
 If I want to use product on my actual hair, though, I'll do so first before applying the extensions.
 When I take them out each night (don't sleep in your extensions!), I give them a gentle brushing if needed, and then either place them in the bag they came in or hang them on a hanger, which is also provided.